 Get back to exploring the galaxy!
 The Houston Museum of Natural Science is investing in the educational and recreational future of Fort Bend County with a revamped experience at the historic George Observatory, working in collaboration with our friends at Brazos Bend State Park.

-Due to social distancing requirements, tickets are offered on a timed and limited capacity basis.
-Advance ticket purchase is required via our online box office.
-There is no access inside the domes or viewing through telescopes.
+Observatory tickets are offered on a timed and limited capacity basis, and must be purchased in advance.
+Access inside the domes and viewing through telescope eyepieces is limited, and subject to availability & weather.
 Your ticket to this event is a timed entry admission, and a paper or electronic receipt is required for entry.
 Tickets will not be available for purchase onsite.
 Tickets can be purchased via our online box office.

-*Note: Face masks are required for anyone 10 years old and older.
-You can find all of the measures that we are implementing on our Health page.
+You can find all of the measures that we are implementing on our health page.